MarginaliaSearch/MarginaliaSearch/code/libraries/array/readme.md

 # Array Library

-The array library offers easy allocation of large [memory mapped files](https://en.wikipedia.org/wiki/Memory-mapped_file) with less performance overhead than the traditional `buffers[i].get(j)`-style constructions java often leads to given its suffocating 2 Gb ByteBuffer size limitation.
+The array library offers easy allocation of large [memory mapped files](https://en.wikipedia.org/wiki/Memory-mapped_file) with much less performance overhead than the traditional `buffers[pos/size].get(pos%size)`-style constructions java often leads to given its suffocating 2 Gb ByteBuffer size limitation.

 It accomplishes this by delegating block oerations down to the appropriate page.
 If the operation crosses a page boundary, it is not delegated and a bit slower.

-It's a very C++-style library that does unidiomatic things with interface default functions to get diamond inheritance.
+The library is written in a fairly unidiomatic way to accomplish diamond inheritance.

 ## Quick demo:
 ```java